 Or do you need to lower or raise cortisol, your stress hormone?

-On the right the sex hormones (progesterone, testosterone and estradiol, which is a type of estrogen) were measured.
-In the top result we can see that there’s low progesterone, but there’s also a high normal testosterone (it’s right up near the top end of the range).
+On the right, the sex hormones (progesterone, testosterone and estradiol, which is a type of estrogen) were measured.
+In the top result, we can see that there’s low progesterone, but there’s also high normal testosterone (it’s right up near the top end of the range).

-In the bottom result you can see a lowish progesterone again, a very high testosterone, and also high estrogen.
-This person needs to be improve their body’s ability to clear the estrogen because it’s building up.
+In the bottom result, you can see lowish progesterone again, very high testosterone, and also high estrogen.
+This person needs to improve their body’s ability to clear the estrogen because it’s building up.
 Plus they also need to get the testosterone down.

-So by actually getting these results we can pinpoint the imbalances, and once we discover the imbalances we then know what we need to do.
+So by actually getting these results, we can pinpoint the imbalances, and once we discover the imbalances we then know what we need to do.
 Because, no doubt, you’ve already tried taking some supplements.
-But you might have found that they’re haven’t actually done a whole lot.
+But you might have found that there haven’t actually done a whole lot.
 This is most probably because you’re using the wrong supplements for your problems.

 If you haven’t done the testing and you haven’t found out what the imbalance is, you’re not going to know what you should be taking.

 So doing a saliva test helps you pinpoint your hormone imbalances so you know exactly what’s right for you.
 You’ll be able to select the specific herbs, vitamins, and minerals you need and create an individualised supplement program.